RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 This can be done by:

-1. By adding an existing task:
+1. By adding an existed task:

 ![](images/comp-task-add-existing.gif)